el710/CommU/README.md

 ## Prolog
 The needs to unite humans in one community passed test of time with main results:
 - Humans never change
-- Centralized management model and Common managment model can be effective only for the small groups, where all the processes are obvious for everyone.
+- Any life management model can be effective only for the small groups, where all the processes are obvious for everyone.

 ```
 Large group can't be managed effectively